Spencer Steer Player Props: Reds vs. Padres

 Spencer Steer At The Plate

-- Steer has six doubles, a triple, two home runs and 10 walks while hitting .253.
+- Steer is batting .253 with six doubles, a triple, two home runs and 10 walks.

-- In 60.0% of his 25 games this season, Steer has picked up at least one hit.
-He's also had seven multi-hit games.

-- In 25 games played this season, he has homered in two of them.
+- In 26 games played this year, he has gone deep in two of them.

-- Steer has driven in a run in seven games this year (28.0%), including two games with multiple runs batted in.
+- In seven games this season (26.9%), Steer has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run 11 times this season (44.0%), including one multi-run game.
+- In 12 of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.